Yale-LILY/Ascle/README.md

 #### MIMIC
-EHRKit requires Medical Information Mart for Intensive Care-III (MIMIC-III) database to be installed.
+MedGen requires Medical Information Mart for Intensive Care-III (MIMIC-III) database to be installed.
 This database is freely available to the public, but it requires completion of an online training course.
 Information on accessing MIMIC-III can be found at https://mimic.physionet.org/gettingstarted/access.

 Once you have gotten access, you can put the mimic data as required in mimic [README](mimic/README.md), and setup mysql username and password.